 How to Write an Information Technology Cover Letter

 Do you really need to write a cover letter and why is it so important?
-In most cases, this letter can make a huge difference between getting an interview or having your application ignored, so it makes sense to devote some time and effort to create a persuasive cover letter.
+In most cases, this letter can make a huge difference between getting an interview or having your application ignored, so it makes sense to devote some time and effort to creating a persuasive cover letter.

 A well-written and effective cover letter that provides the recruiter with all the credentials they are looking for a perfect candidate will help you secure an interview.
 You can also read several IT cover letter examples in order to get an idea of what you need to include in your own document.

-Luckily, professional cover letter writers can help you will find information on how to build a strong and persuasive entry level IT cover letter.
+Luckily, professional cover letter writers can help you will find information on how to build a strong and persuasive entry-level IT cover letter.

 Why Should You Write a Cover Letter?